tikan/rmock/README.rst

 Examples
 ========
 Here`s a basic usage example.
-More will be added later, you can also see look into tests directory.
+More will be added later, you can also look into tests directory.

 >>> import rmock
 >>> import urllib2